 Optimal- 3 pluses

 Assign a score for the Riparian Buffer Zone Width that best characterizes the width of vegetation on each side of the channel.
 This zone is measured from the edge of the stream bank to where clearing or other adverse human activity begins.
-Take into account the intensity of the disturbance and score accordingly.
+Take into account the intensity of the disturbance, natural or anthropogenic, and score accordingly.
 For example, a footpath that runs along one bank for 20 meters is a less intense interruption of the buffer zone than a paved road that runs along the same 20 meter stretch.
-A native vegetated buffer zone of greater than 18 m (approximately 60 feet) is currently considered optimal.
+A native vegetated buffer zone of greater than 18 m (approximately 60 feet) is considered optimal.
 A riparian zone that is vegetated but regularly maintained or disturbed is considered poor.

-Identify the plants in the riparian zone, (up to 18 m adjacent to the stream, with emphasis on the area immediately adjacent to the stream), determining the extent of coverage and whether the vegetation is native or exotic.
+Identify the plants in the riparian zone, (up to 18 m adjacent to the stream, with emphasis on the area immediately adjacent to the stream), determining the extent of coverage and whether the vegetation is native or nonnative.
 Look for the expected intact plant community structure: canopy trees, understory shrubs, and herbaceous macrophytes, but keep in mind that there is variation in degree of openness, or the presence of all layers, depending on the natural community type.
 Mesic flatwoods, for example, may have a very open canopy of pines, and a low but dense saw palmetto and/or wiregrass layer.
 An alluvial hardwood forest, however, may have a closed canopy of deciduous hardwoods and very little understory.
 Assign a Riparian Zone Vegetation Quality score based on the classes of plants present, the degree of bank vegetative cover, and how closely the plant community at the site approaches that of an undisturbed community in the region.
-If there is obvious riparian substrate disruption by exotic animals or humans, these disturbances should be considered during the scoring process.
+If there is obvious riparian disruption by nonnative animals, humans, or natural disasters (e.g. hurricanes), these disturbances should be considered during the scoring process.

 Add the scores for the secondary habitat components (see sections 2.8-2.11) and record this secondary score on the form.
 The secondary habitat components refer to morphological and riparian zone features.